Quantized plastic deformation: Mesoscopic tensorial model (MTM)

 where the pre-factors $\dot\gamma_j$ characterize the rates of the corresponding plastic slips.
 The ansatz \eqref{eqLp} is in agreement with the classical CP representation of plastic slip rate \eqref{22} given that in 2D square lattices $s^{(j)}_i=\delta_{ji}$ and $n^{(j)}_i=1-\delta_{ji}$.
-The expression for $\Delta{{\textbf{m}}_r^{(k)}}$ in (\ref{eq26b2}) suggests that we can define $\textbf{L}_p$ as an additive combination of contributions from different plastic slip systems operative inside a given elastic element.
-Similarly, we can collect contributions from different neighboring elements.
-Moreover, to approximate the volume-averaged expression used in CP, we can introduce the coarse-grained plastic velocity gradient for the entire crystal:

-The expression \eqref{eq26e} can be computed for each loading increment and then \emph{integrated} in time to obtain the coarse-grained measure for plastic strain $\langle\textbf{m}\rangle$.